 (1) The prices stated in the offers and on the Website of the Provider at the time of the conclusion of the contract shall apply.
 The VAT is not stated because the Provider is exempt from VAT according to vocational training provisions as stated in § 4 No. 21 a) bb) UStG.

-(2) The payment of the registration fee (down payment) is possible by Paypal or credit card and is immediately due for payment when booking.
-The balance is due for payment by bank transfer 30 days after receipt of the invoice.
+(2) The payment of the registration fee (deposit) is possible by Paypal or credit card and is immediately due for payment when booking.
+The balance is due for payment by bank transfer twelve weeks before the start of the seminar at the latest.
 For bookings made less than 12 weeks before the seminar starts, the balance is due immediately.
-Paypal fees are borne by the Provider, return debit fees are to be borne by the Participant.
+Payment provider fees are borne by the Provider, return debit fees are to be borne by the Participant.

-(5) If the down payment or the balance is not paid within the set period, the Provider is entitled to withdraw from the contract.
+(6) If the deposit or the balance is not paid within the set period, the Provider is entitled to withdraw from the contract.

 § 7 Term and termination